 The Naval Business Unit, in support of the Defense and Civilian Sector, currently has a career opportunity for a Joint Training Analyst to provide training program analysis and action officer support to Commander, Third Fleet in San Diego, CA as a fleet training subject matter expert (SME).

 Training SMEs are highly-skilled persons with knowledge gained over years of experience at senior levels.
 They promote greater information sharing for staffs and stakeholders.
 They provide realistic as well as reliable, consistent support and well-developed recommendations to various audiences in training and real world events.
 They will maintain the integrity of the training objectives, and maintain a knowledge base that is consistent with the requirements that cover the full spectrum of the listed Functional Area duties.
 SMEs serve as the catalyst for developing and evaluating requirements.
 They provide the expertise and insight to support programs and leaders at all levels, including very senior levels, civilian and military sectors.
 They are experienced subject matter experts in their fields of expertise.

-The ideal candidate will be an experienced program analyst and SME in Joint/Partner Nation Training task requirements.
-He/she will have experience with the Navy's accredited and certified Joint National Training Capability (JNTC) programs and training processes, including Fleet Synthetic Training (FST), Joint Task Force Exercise (JTFEX), Composite Training Unit Exercise (COMPTUEX) and Air Wing Fallon (AWF).
-In addition, he/she will have excellent public speaking, presentation, and time management skills, as well as at least six years of applicable program analyst experience in:
+The ideal candidate for this position is an experienced training SME in Joint/Partner Nation Training task requirements.
+He/she will have experience with the Navy's accredited and certified Joint National Training Capability (JNTC) programs and training processes, including Fleet Synthetic Training (FST), and Composite Training Unit Exercise (COMPTUEX).
+In addition, he/she will have excellent public speaking, presentation, and time management skills, as well as at least 10 years of applicable Training SME experience in:

-- Conducting fleet training analysis/assessment to identify gaps, training needs and solutions.
+- Conducting fleet training analyses to identify gaps, training needs, and solutions

 Specific Functional Area duties include: